-from dente variety with taste and texture (crispiness) playing a significant role in selection of preferred choice.
-Two other attributes, color and aroma did not contribute significantly to the preferred option of sensory panelists.
-Yam crisps seasoned with ginger or shrimp were liked most compared to crisps seasoned with the other 6 spices.
-Consumer acceptability survey revealed that more consumers (>52%) liked the ginger-seasoned crisps than shrimp seasoned crisps (<48%).
+Sensory evaluation of the deep-fried yam crisp showed acceptability for samples from pona variety as opposed to samples from dente variety with taste and texture (crispiness) influencing selection of preferred choice.
+Two other attributes, colour and aroma did not contribute significantly to the preferred option of sensory panelists.
+Yam crisps seasoned with ginger or shrimp were liked most compared to crisps seasoned with the other six spices.
+Consumer acceptability survey revealed that more consumers (> 52%) liked the ginger-seasoned crisps than shrimp seasoned crisps (< 48%).
 Although, gender influenced the choice of deep fried yam crisps, other demographic indices such as age, educational status and household size of consumer did not.
-Generally, the developed yam crisps was acceptable since it had an acceptability score of 6.4-6.5 as 'like moderately' to 'like very much' on a 7-point Hedonic scale.
+Generally, the developed yam crisps was acceptable since it had an acceptability score of 6.4 - 6.5 as 'like moderately' to 'like very much' on a 7-point Hedonic scale.